rnemeth90/rnemeth90/README.md

 You can find my blog at http://geekyryan.com

-I'm always interested in meeting new people, so feel free to reach out to me using the links below.
+I'm always interested in meeting new people, so feel free to reach out.